JohanKJSchreurs/demo-for-engie/docs/troubleshooting.md

 Initialized the database
 ```

-If you also want the demo persons do the same for the command `flask add-demo-persons`
+**Optional:** If you also want to have the demo persons do the same for the command `flask add-demo-persons`

 ```
 docker exec -ti demo-for-engie_web_1 flask add-demo-persons